Artificial Sweetener In Pool Water Speaks Volumes About Swimmers’ Peeing Habits

 “The level of dissolved organic carbon was significantly greater in all pools and tubs than in the input water,” they wrote, though the point of the research was to find a marker that would work so that tests could be made that are more effective, not to actually determine the severity of the peeing in pools problem.

-Still, according to the report in the American Chemical Society’s press release, “the researchers estimated that swimmers released more than 7 gallons of urine — enough to fill a medium-size trash bin — in an 110,000-gallon pool in one instance and nearly 20 gallons in a 220,000-gallon pool (one-third the size of an Olympic-size pool) in another instance.”
+Still, according to the report in the American Chemical Society’s press release, “the researchers estimated that swimmers released more than 7 gallons of urine — enough to fill a medium-size trash bin — in a 110,000-gallon pool in one instance, and nearly 20 gallons in a 220,000-gallon pool (one-third the size of an Olympic-size pool) in another instance.”

-Funding for the research, in part, came from the Natural Sciences and Engineering Research Council of Canada.
+Funding for the research, in part, came from from the Natural Sciences and Engineering Research Council of Canada.
 It was the very first reported study that measured the occurrence of the artificial sweetener ACE in swimming pools and hot tubs.
 Reportedly, the artificial sweetener was found in high concentrations in every single one of the pools and hot tubs tested.

 “This is the first reported occurrence study of ACE in swimming pools and hot tubs.
 The high concentration of ACE with 100% occurrence in pools and hot tubs demonstrates the human impact on recreational water quality.
 The association of occupational asthma in swimmers with volatile N-DBPs (e.g., trichloramine) highlights the need to control the water quality of swimming pools.
 Several studies have reported that increased DOC in swimming pools results in enhancement of DBP formation.
 To reduce exposure to N-DBPs and their negative health impacts in swimming pools, we should monitor and control water quality.”